Wednesday, 16 September 2020

 Keeping Bottles from Rolling

-A common problem in firing bottles is that they may roll into one another and stick, making both bottles useless.
+A common problem in firing bottles is that they may into one another and stick, making both bottles useless.

 One way to overcome this is to let the bottle find its heavy point by setting on smooth and level surface.
 It will gently roll to one direction before slowly coming back in the other.
 When it stops this oscillation, the heaviest part of the bottle will be on the bottom.
 Mark the bottle in some way so you can move to the kiln in that position.
 If after this, it rolls in the kiln, then your shelf is not level.